CraigGin/PDEKoopman2/README.md

 * hidden_config - a dictionary with keyword arguments for the hidden layers.
 These arguments will be used by keras.layers.Dense and can include things like activation, kernel_initializer, and kernel_regularizer.
 * output_config - a dictionary with keyword arguments for the output layer of the residual block.
 These arguments will be used by keras.layers.Dense and can include things like activation, kernel_initializer, and kernel_regularizer It is recommended that this layer be linear (i.e. no activation function).

 If you would like to use a residual network with convolutional layers for the outer encoder/decoder (like we did for the KS equation in the paper), you can use the `ConvResBlock` class as demonstrated in `Sample_Conv_Expt.py`.
-The following are the parameters which can be specified for the `DenseResBlock` class:
+The following are the parameters which can be specified for the `ConvResBlock` class:

 * n_inputs - the number of inputs to the network.
 This is automatically calculated in the sample scripts by checking the size of the data arrays.
 * num_filters - a list with the number of filters for each convolutional layer.
 The length of the list determines the number of convolutional layers.